TLDR

 What’s Next?

-Possible next steps would be to find more use cases for the translate widget.
-Can it sit withing imessaging?
-Can you make it a web browser plugin?
+• Find more use cases for the translate widget.
+Can it sit within text messaging?
+Can it exist as a web browser plugin?

-An updated Streak Overview Page that includes the vocab and minutes learned streaks.
+• An updated Streak Overview Page that includes the vocab and minutes learned streaks.
 Check back soon.